kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

           servicePort: web
 ```

-* deploy.yml
+#### deploy.yml

-Our deployment configuration
+Our deployment configuration.
+This provides Kubernetes the info about which container image to use and how many replicas of our app we want to have running.

 ```yaml
 apiVersion: apps/v1